 As the world begins to open up and people start to settle into the “new normal,” you might be wondering how on Earth you’re supposed to plan a special occasion or event amidst a pandemic.
 Since the start of the coronavirus outbreak, people have had to cancel or postpone thousands of events.
 Even California’s famous music festival Coachella was rescheduled!
 After so much disappointment, it’s no surprise that you feel hesitant about putting any definitive plans on the books.

 While you’re probably not organizing one of the biggest music festivals in the world, that doesn’t mean the special occasions you’re planning are any less important.
-Whether you’re trying to coordinate an anniversary trip or wondering if that family reunion will actually be able to happen, you need a roadmap for how to move forward with events in these oh-so-uncertain times.
+If you’re trying to organise a wedding you’re probably looking into micro wedding ideas (view this page to find out more about this).
+If you’re wanting a family reunion you’re needing to find a safe place for everyone to gather.
+The list goes on.
+You need a roadmap for how to move forward with events in these oh-so-uncertain times.
 These tips will help.

 Think Outside the Box